-Water, energy, minerals, and biological resources, which are in short supply due to human population expansion are the primary concerns of natural resource management.
-Professionals must be able to work in cross-disciplinary teams and use their understanding of science, ecology, economics, and society to find comprehensive answers to today’s pressing problems.
+Water, energy, minerals, and biological resources are under increasing pressure from population growth, climate change, and development.
+These issues are central concerns in natural resource management.
+Professionals in this field often work in cross-disciplinary teams, combining knowledge of science, ecology, economics, policy, and society to address complex environmental problems.
 Here, we will be looking at some of the top countries to study natural resource management.

 Top Countries to Study Natural Resources Management